 - Front ventilated seats.

-- Mahindra New Scorpio: There’s a new mystery in the market under Scorpio’s name.
+There’s a new mystery in the market under Scorpio’s name.
 They have a new brand launch in India which is yet to be named.
 A few months back, company Scorpion had filed for the trademark name change to SCORPION.
 ‘Scorpio sting’ was also an option name company approved of.
-Mahindra is also one of the top car brands in India
+Mahindra is also one of the top car brands and best upcoming cars in India.

-The upcoming car of Mahindra Scorpio is built to get dual-pod LED headlamps, a large multi-slat grille, LED DRLs in curved shaped like a C, and a wide air dam.
+The upcoming car of Mahindra Scorpio is built to get dual-pod LED headlamps, a large multi-slat grille, LED DRLs in curved shapes like a C, and a wide air dam.
 The SUV is expected to feature a new roof rail and a shark fin antennae.

-he car is expected to get similar design highlights on the sides and it will receive a set of newly-designed alloy wheels for freshness.
+The car is expected to get similar design highlights on the sides and it will receive a set of newly-designed alloy wheels for freshness.
 The vehicle will receive redesigned LED taillights at the front end, along with a rear spoiler and integrated high-mounted stop lamp.
 The SUV will come with a wiper and washer, while the registration ID plate will continue to be tail-gate mounted just like the old ones.
-And it is being expected as one of the promising upcoming cars of 2021 in India.
+And it is being expected as one of the promising upcoming cars in India 2021.

-The new Scorpion range is 10-14 lakhs and tentative date for release is April 2021 which is the one of the upcoming cars in india 2020 under 20 lakhs.
-Thar, Kicks, XL6 and Magnite are tough competitors for New Mahindra Scorpio.
+The new Scorpion range is 10-14 lakhs and a tentative date for release is April 2021 which is one of the upcoming cars in India 2020 under 20 lakhs.
+Thar, Kicks, XL6, and Magnate are tough competitors for New Mahindra Scorpio.

-- Skoda kushaq: Skoda has finally revealed the mystery around the name of its upcoming SUV Vision IN and has labeled it as the Kushaq, priced at 10-15 lakhs, with a 1.0-litre and 1.5-litre TSI petrol engine paired to a six-speed manual and approx seven-speed DCT unit.
+Skoda has finally revealed the mystery around the name of its upcoming SUV Vision IN and has labeled it as the Kushaq, priced at 10-15 lakhs, with a 1.0-liter and 1.5-litre TSI petrol engine paired to a six-speed manual and approx seven-speed DCT unit.
 The car company’s Czech owners stated that the naming nomenclature derives its origin from Sanskrit, where the word ‘Kushak’ means ‘King’ or ‘Emperor’.
 Great to know how our own culture is being appreciated on such a broad level.
-The ready to launch model of the Kushaq is expected to premiere in the country sometime in March after an official announcement.
+The ready-to-launch model of the Kushaq is expected to premiere in the country sometime in March after an official announcement.

-The Kushaq is believed to be a derivative of the Skoda kamiq SUV and based on the MQB A0-IN platform in correspondence to the company’s projects.
+The Kushaq is believed to be a derivative of the Skoda kami SUV and based on the MQB A0-IN platform in correspondence to the company’s projects.
 The prototype has also been spotted testing on several occasions.
 The upcoming model from Skoda’s stable features signature butterfly-shaped grille, LED headlamp units, halogen fog lights, skid plate, diamond-cut alloy wheels, and roof rails.
 The cabin is likely to receive an all-digital driver’s display, floating touchscreen infotainment system, and a leather-wrapped three-spoke steering wheel.
-Skoda Kushaq will be competing against the likes of Magnite, Thar, WR-V and XL6.
+Skoda Kushaq will be competing against the likes of Magnate, Thar, WR-V, and XL6.

-- Toyota Yaris Cross: The wait is over as Toyota Yaris is finally coming to India.
-We can finally see whats the fuss about this vehicle all over Japan.
-In terms of dimensions, the vehicle measures standard size of about 4,180mm in length, 1,765mm in width and 1,560mm in height.
+The wait is over as Toyota Yaris is finally coming to India.
+We can finally see what’s the fuss about this vehicle all over Japan.
+In terms of dimensions, the vehicle measures a standard size of about 4,180mm in length, 1,765mm in width, and 1,560mm in height.
 The Yaris Cross is influenced by the TNGA-B platform, from the international-spec Yaris hatch.
 Internationally, the upcoming Toyota Yaris Cross is expected to be offered in both petrol as well as hybrid options.